• Skip to primary navigation

 Don’t you just love how cute everything is at Easter time?
 All those fuzzy little baby chicks, ducks, and bunnies are just so adorable and they are even sweeter when they are made of chocolate.
 One of my oldest and most cherished candy molds is of a chicken hatching from an egg.

-There where so many different designs floating around in my head.
-I’m sure I could have made dozens of unique little chicks each with it’s own personality.
+There were so many different designs floating around in my head.
+I'm sure I could have made dozens of unique little chicks each with its own personality.

 Easter Hatching Chicks Rice Krispies Treat Pops